 To be a Spy in Australia, you must meet the following personal and educational qualifications:

-Knowledge of a foreign language especially of the nation’s enemies will give you a competitive edge.
+• Knowledge of a foreign language, especially the nation's enemies, will give you a competitive edge.

-Engagement in some form of sport and show physical fitness.
-It doesn’t just look good on the resume, but it also improves your chances of job success.
+• Sport expertise and showing physical fitness.
+It doesn't just look good on the resume but also improves your chances of job success.

 5. What Key Things Does A Spy Use?